-TO TEST A CONTAINER FOR SAFE MICROWAVE OVEN USE: Fill a microwave safe cup with cool water and place it in the microwave oven alongside the empty container to be tested; heat one (1) minute at P10 (HIGH).
+Use as a cover to prevent speaking and a solution of the container of the container is microwave safe cup with cool water and place it in the microwave oven alongside the empty container to be tested; heat one (1) minute at P10 (HIGH).
 If the container is microwave oven safe (transparent to microwave energy), the empty container should remain comfortably cool and the water should be hot.
 If the container is hot, it has absorbed some microwave energy and should NOT be used.
 This test cannot be used for plastic containers.